MOBILE¶

 - Search incidents by keyword or

-key:valueconditions. - Use search suggestions to quickly select fields such as title, severity, status, site, host, assignee, etc.
+key:valueconditions. - Use search suggestions to quickly select fields like title, level, status, site, host, assignee, etc.

 - Long-press to enter multi-select mode and batch update incident status.